samuelhbne/vpn-launchpad/README.md

  - Create VPN server on demand with the rate as low as $0.0058 per hour (t2.nano instance locate in Ohio) ATM.
  - Destory the server after using to avoid trail leaking as well as unnecessary cost.

-## Running launchpad with or without Docker
+## Running launchpad with/without Docker
 ###### What is Docker?
 In one line.
-Docker is an application that helps setting up and isolating the environment for vpn-launchpad running.
+Docker is an application that helps setting up and isolating the environment for launchpad running.

-###### Running launchpad script with Docker:
+###### Running launchpad with Docker:
-vpn-launchpad provided a script that helps you building a Docker container first with all dependencies installed, then running launchpad from the container.
+vpn-launchpad provided a script that helps you building a container with all dependencies installed, then running launchpad from the container.
 Hence made it easy for user to run it without concerning about the dependencies installation like Python, pip, awscli, ssh etc. In this circumstance, Docker is the only dependency.

 Instructions for running launchpad with Docker.
-NOTE: Raspberry Pi user please run "docker-vlp.rspi" instead of "docker-vlp.x64"

 ```
 $ wget https://github.com/samuelhbne/vpn-launchpad/archive/master.zip